tc39/ecmascript_simd/extended-api.md

 Operations which are portable, but with semantic differences
 ------------------------------------------------------------

-Primarily, this will use a new `SIMD.relaxed` namespace:
+Primarily, this will use a new `SIMD.Relaxed` namespace:

 ```
-SIMD.relaxed.int32x4.fromFloat32x4     // relaxed on NaN or overflow
+SIMD.Relaxed.Int32x4.fromFloat32x4     // relaxed on NaN or overflow
-SIMD.relaxed.float32x4.max             // relaxed on NaN, 0 and -0 fungible
+SIMD.Relaxed.Float32x4.max             // relaxed on NaN, 0 and -0 fungible
-SIMD.relaxed.int32x4.shiftLeftByScalar // relaxed on shift count overflow
+SIMD.Relaxed.Int32x4.shiftLeftByScalar // relaxed on shift count overflow
 ...
 ```

-Functions in `SIMD.relaxed` mimic functions in the base API with corresponding names, and provide weaker portability with greater potential for performance, for example by having unspecified results if NaN appear in any part of the (implied) computation, by treating negative zero as interchangeable with zero, or by having unspecified
+Functions in `SIMD.Relaxed` mimic functions in the base API with corresponding names, and provide weaker portability with greater potential for performance, for example by having unspecified results if NaN appear in any part of the (implied) computation, by treating negative zero as interchangeable with zero, or by having unspecified